thotino/welcome-track-system-orchestrator/README.md

 node produce.js data/Export5045.csv
 ```
 This will read the document, parse it, create a Kafka producer instance.
 Each line of file will be parsed as a message, that will be added to a Kafka topic.
+This operation can take time.

 * Execute the consumer script
 ```sh